 In determining good keywords, it is important that keywords must be relevant to the information that the target audience is looking for.
 Because you ideally are part of the target group you should be able to imagine what terms they would use to find certain products.
-Inspiration for relevant keywords you can gain by going to the search engine and use the alphabet soup feature by typing in your keyword and discover what comes out.
+Inspiration for relevant keywords you can gain by going to the search engine and using the alphabet soup feature by typing in your keyword and discovering what comes out.

 It has to be unique

-If you want your business to achieve high ranking in search results, it is recommended to avoid generic keywords as much as possible.
+If you want your business to achieve a high ranking in search results, it is recommended to avoid generic keywords as much as possible.
 Therefore you should think carefully about unique terms that are specific to your niche to attract the audience you target.

 It does not copy competition’s keywords

-Look carefully what keywords your competitors are using.
+Look carefully at what keywords your competitors are using.
 By using different variations of words, or choosing a good combination of search terms, you can differentiate from competing businesses.
 It is difficult, if not impossible, to finish high in the search results when you use exactly the same keywords as your competitors.

 How do people generally search?

-Obviously there are many reasons why people surf the internet, but they could be summed up in these three main types of search:
+Obviously, there are many reasons why people surf the internet, but they could be summed up in these three main types of search:

-- search for information, for example to study or work;
+- Search for information, for example, to study or work;

 - to do research for a purchase that one intends to do;

-- search for the best site to make the purchase.
+- Search for the best site to make the purchase.
 These are the people who already know exactly what they want and are ready to buy.